matipuig/docker-nginx-certbot-template/additions/wordpress/README.md

 Even if nginx is secure, you shouldn't rely only on it.
 Try to also use best practices on wordpress security.
 In the wp-config.php, I forces the use of SSL and banned file editing.
-One good page for starting: [https://www.wpbeginner.com/wordpress-security/](https://www.wpbeginner.com/wordpress-security/) I added the following plugins to start with:
+Two good pages for starting are: [https://www.wpbeginner.com/wordpress-security/](https://www.wpbeginner.com/wordpress-security/) and [https://digital.com/wordpress-hosting/security/](https://digital.com/wordpress-hosting/security/).
+I added the following plugins to start with:

 - [Sucuri](https://www.wpbeginner.com/refer/sucuri-free-wordpress-scanner-plugin/).